 Every local authority has an obligation to produce a Local Transport Plan (LTP) for the area the authority covers.
 We have developed a new LTP that was formally adopted in April 2015.

 Considerable progress has been made in reducing the number of people killed or seriously injured (KSI) on local roads.
 The total number of KSIs recorded in the East Riding of Yorkshire in 2014 was 187, a reduction of around 42% over the last decade.

 There is still considerable work to be done to reduce this figure further with significant funding allocated each year through the Local Transport Plan to be spent on improving road safety.
 These funds will be used on a variety of schemes, including highway improvements, reviewing current speed limits, funding Police action at known casualty sites, and introducing road safety awareness schemes in schools across the East Riding.

 The effective movement of goods is vital to the local economy and economic development and as part of our Local Transport Plan a map has been produced showing recommended routes for HGVs:

 HGV Freight Route map (pdf 4mb opens in new window)

 Key destinations such as industrial areas, business and retail parks are shown along with service station facilities, the location of overnight parking areas and lay-bys suitable for larger vehicles.
 More information is available on lorry parking and service station facilities:

-HGV Lorry Parking & Service Station facilities (pdf 29kb opens in new window)
+HGV Lorry Parking and Service Station facilities (pdf 29kb opens in new window)

 The occasional use of narrow and unsuitable routes by large and heavy commercial vehicles can cause problems for local residents.
 To help prevent some of the problems the map also indicates those areas where weight limits are in force.
 Weight limits can be requested and more information is available within the traffic regulations pages.

 Other street information is also available and can be viewed as part of the maps on this website.